-In each lake a maximum of 9 (1.5 m deep) sinking Lundgren biological multi mesh gill nets are used for approximately 16-18 hours.
-Gill nets are set in the littoral and in the pelagic (in the middle of the water column) and at the bottom (benthic nets) in the late afternoon.
+In each lake a maximum of 9 (1.5 m deep) sinking Lundgren biological multi mesh gill nets are deployed for approximately 16-18 hours (figure 32).
+Gill nets (3 in each zone) are set in the littoral (close to the bottom at 2-2.5 m depth), in the pelagic (in the middle of the water column at 15-20 m depth) and at the bottom (benthic nets at 18-20 m) in the late afternoon.
+All nets are set up parallel to the shore using anchors (one at each end) and buoys (one at each end for littoral and benthic nets and 2 additional buoys along the net for the pelagic nets).
 Nets are gathered the following morning.

 The catch is treated per net and per net type (littoral, pelagic, benthic).
+When removing fish from more nets from the same depth it is vital that they are kept in separate buckets until they are processed.
+And further, if nets from different depths are sorted it becomes even more crucial to separate them.

-Each fish is given a consecutive number, identified to species (Arctic char Salvelinus alpinus or Three-spined stickleback Gasterosteus aculeatus) and sex, length and weight is measured.
+Each fish is given a consecutive number, identified to species (Arctic char Salvelinus alpinus or Three-spined stickleback Gasterosteus aculeatus) and sex, length and weight is recorded.

-a.
-Tissue samples (dorsal muscle) for isotope analyses: For Arctic char, samples are taken from approximately 20 fish per lake considering all size classes of the species.
+- a.
+Tissue samples (dorsal muscle) for isotope analyses: For Arctic char, samples are taken from approximately 20 fish per size class (<= 20 cm and >20 cm).
 The tissue samples are frozen in plastic vials and marked with lake name, date, fish number (same as above) and content.
-Three-spined sticklebacks are sampled as whole fish.

-b.
-From Arctic char, stomach content is taken.
-Stomachs are preserved in 96 % ethanol in vials or 100, 200 or 300 ml jars, depending on the size of the stomach.
-The container is marked with lake name, date, fish number (same as above) and content.
+Three-spined sticklebacks are sampled as whole fish. - b.
+The stomach is sampled from Arctic char.
+They are preserved in 96 % ethanol in vials or 100, 200 or 300 ml jars, depending on the size of the stomach.
+The container is marked with lake name, date, fish number (same as above) and content. - c.
+Otoliths are sampled from Arctic char.

-c.
-From Arctic char, otoliths are taken.
 These are kept in paper envelopes and marked with lake name, date, fish number (same as above) and content.